Polyprax - Scholar of Improvement

-Tips & notes to make life better
+Tips & quotes to make life better

-Wellbeing Educator β€’ Teacher β€’ Advisor
+Welfare Educator β€’ Teacher β€’ Motivator

 Reasons To Keep Notes In Text Files